TiendaNube/api-docs/resources/payment_provider.md

 - **Gateway**
 - **Adquirente**

 Payments companies have many different and sometimes complex features which add value to the purchase experience, mainly providing multiple payments options and simpler checkout flows.
-They also provide merchants with tools to make better management of their transactions as well as their incomes.
+They also provide merchants with tools to make better management of their Transactions as well as their incomes.

 In our platform, a Payment Provider is created for a specific `store`.